SHE WOKE UP LIKE THIS: Our Morning With Rebecca Dayan

 You're an actress, a painter, a photographer.
 Do you feel like you get different things out of all your different creative outlets?

 Yeah, of course.
-All of them are for me, but they're not too.
+All of them are for me.
 It would be complete bullshit to say that I’m just doing that for myself.
 I mean obviously, I’m showing it to people, but in the moment when I’m creating, when I’m painting, it’s more than that.
 But what I get out of it is that I stop thinking or I stop questioning myself so much.
 I mean not stop thinking, obviously: I stop this on-going chatter.
 It becomes peaceful.

 Can you tell us about the moments when you feel you are at your truest and most happy?

 Again, I think when I stop second-guessing.
 I think it’s when I’m really in the moment of whatever it is I’m doing.
 It can be anything.
 I feel like it’s almost not something that you can feel while it’s happening, it’s more like looking back on it happening thinking ‘Oh, wow, that was a great moment’.
 I mean, of course, you’re enjoying it as it’s happening, but you’re not thinking, 'Oh, wait, this is happening.
 Let me put a note down'.
 It’s more that you’re so there and so present in what is going on around you and with you at this moment that I feel like that’s probably it.

 I mean I love food.
 I love cooking.
 I think I eat pretty healthy although, you know, sometimes I don’t (laughs).
 I’m not so much careful, I guess, but I’m thoughtful about what I eat.
 I also always have things to say about what you should eat and what you shouldn’t be eating (laughs).
 My friends hate me for that.